Abarim Publications' online Biblical Greek Dictionary

 In the New Testament this word mostly expresses a staying or dwelling in the same place (Mathew 10:11, Acts 20:15, 2 Corinthians 3:14).
 Almost only in the Johannine gospel and epistles occurs the usage of this verb in the sense of remaining or abiding within a teaching or (in that sense) a teacher (John 6:56, 8:31, 1 John 2:6, 2 John 1:9).
 Sporadically this verb may express a waiting for someone (Acts 20:5).

 Our verb is also part of a small cast of compound words:

-- Together with the preposition ανα (ana), which in this case is emphatic: the verb αναμενω (anameno), meaning to eagerly wait or expect (1 Thessalonians 1:10 only).
+- Together with the preposition ανα (ana), which in this case is emphatic: the verb αναμενω (anameno), meaning to "very remain"; to eagerly wait or expect (1 Thessalonians 1:10 only).

-- Together with the preposition δια (dia), meaning through: the verb διαμενω (diameno), meaning to stay through certain conditions, or to remain unchanged over a period (Galatians 2:5, Hebrews 1:11, 2 Peter 3:4).
+- Together with the preposition δια (dia), meaning through: the verb διαμενω (diameno), meaning to endure; to stay through certain conditions, or to remain unchanged over a period (Galatians 2:5, Hebrews 1:11, 2 Peter 3:4).